zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 While cycling to the rowing club and simultanously thinking about RL, I realized I might improve agent behaviour by introducing difficulty gradually.
 Not to brag but I basically rediscovered a concept called Curriculum learning, which is an established method in RL.
 Honestly there is nothing to brag since this is only natural progression.

 Curriculum learning is basically having a difficulty curve for the training environment.
-Similar to how a human player would be overwhelmed if it starts playing a game from the final level, an RL agent is also similar.
+Similar to how a human player would be overwhelmed if they started playing a game from the final level, an RL agent is no different.
 Curriculum learning fixes this problem by slowly increasing difficulty.
 This can be like making an existing task harder, for instance in my case increasing the frequency of obstacle or it can be adding a new task like collecting coins while avoiding obstacles.
 For example I lowered the termination rule limit gradually and this is also an example for curriculum learning.

 <figure>
     <img src="/assets/2026-04-02-making-an-rl-agent-look-good/decreased_termination_limit.png" alt="Different observation spaces">